China's pig farms battle new surge in African swine fever

 "We do see quite a lot of new infections in March.
 We feel it hasn't ended yet, that's the problem," he said, declining to be identified due to the sensitivity of disease outbreaks in China.

-Chinese farms typically do not report disease outbreaks to the government.
+Chinese farms typically do not report disease outbreaks to the government, making it challenging to get an accurate picture of the extent of the infections.
 The Ministry of Agriculture and Rural Affairs did not immediately respond to a request for comment.

 The impact of the outbreaks depends on how early they are detected and how they are managed, said the pig company manager.